 Kevin Dundon’s name may not be well-known to most Americans, but it is to the Irish.
-A popular TV and radio personality, Kevin Dundon is an Irish version of celebrity masterchef Bobby Flay: One of those creative masters of the kitchen who can blend the familiar and the new and come up with something truly sublime for the table.
+A popular TV and radio personality, Kevin Dundon is an Irish version of celebrity masterchef Bobby Flay.
+He’s one of those creative masters of the kitchen who can blend the familiar with the new and come up with something truly sublime for the table.

 If his name isn’t familiar to you yet, it may be soon.
-He has just expanded into the U.S. by opening Raglan Road, an Irish pub and restaurant in Orlando’s Downtown Disney and is marketing his own line of kitchenware in America, Kevin Dundon Home.
+He owns Raglan Road, an Irish pub and restaurant in Orlando’s Disney Springs and is marketing his own line of kitchenware in America, Kevin Dundon Home.

-I say all this because he and his wife Catherine have converted an 1830s Georgian Manor House into Dunbrody Country House Hotel, a luxury 1830s country house with elegant rooms, acclaimed dining, a cookery school and spa …and while we were in Hook Peninsula we had the pleasure of staying there.
+I say all this because he and his wife Catherine have converted an 1830s Georgian Manor House into Dunbrody Country House Hotel, a luxury 1830s country house in Arthurstown, Ireland.
+The hotel boasts elegant rooms, acclaimed dining, a cookery school and spa.

 Hook Peninsula is in Southeast Ireland, just east of Waterford.
 We cannot recommend Dunbrody House highly enough if you are staying in the Waterford area.
 It may seem too far to drive from Waterford (45 minutes) but it is totally worth it.
 Plus, you will enjoy a lot of beautiful scenery along the way.